Anticipation & Planning: Avoiding Road Hazards

-- Rush hour - people take more risks when driving in the rush hour.
+- Rush hour - people take more risks when driving during the rush hour.
 Drivers may be rushing to work or to pick up the kids.
-This can lead to bad driving such as drivers pulling out on you.
+All this can lead to bad driving, such as drivers pulling out on you.

-- School children - young children aren't good at judging how far away a car is from them, and may run into the road unexpectedly.
-When near schools you must always be looking out for such hazards.
+- School children - aren't good at judging how far away a car is from them and may run into the road unexpectedly.
+When near schools, you must always be looking out for such hazards.

 - Parked cars - parked cars can hide a multitude of potential hazards.

-- At road works - road workers may be in the road, lanes may be narrowed, priorities altered - normal rules may not apply.
+- At road works - road workers may be on the road, lanes may be narrowed, priorities altered - normal rules may not apply.

 Ask yourself questions based on the road traffic conditions: